Can Rhinoplasty Help Solve Breathing Problems in the Nose?

 posted by:

-When people often think of getting a nose job, also known as rhinoplasty, they often think of it as a cosmetic-only situation.
+When people think of getting a nose job, also known as rhinoplasty, they often see it as purely cosmetic.
 This is a myth.

-While it is an efficient and popular cosmetic procedure, rhinoplasty can (and often is) be performed to help a person improve their ability to breathe through their nasal passageways, and not always at the cost of a cosmetic update either.
+While it is an efficient and popular cosmetic procedure, rhinoplasty can also be performed to improve a person’s ability to breathe through their nasal passageways, not always at the cost of a cosmetic update.

-If you want to learn about male rhinoplasty and how TPS can correct any nose concerns that prevent you from breathing properly, click here.
+If you want to learn about male rhinoplasty and how Toronto Plastic Surgeons Wellness Centre can correct any nose concerns that prevent you from breathing properly, click here.

-In today’s blog, we will discuss all things related to undergoing nose surgery to breathe better, some of the issues that can come along with having obstructions and other breathing issues, such as a deviated septum.
-Finally, we will discuss what it’s like when you get rhinoplasty in Toronto at our clinic!
+In today’s blog, we will discuss all things related to undergoing nose surgery to breathe better, including some of the issues that can come with obstructions and other breathing problems, such as a deviated septum.
+Finally, we will discuss what it’s like to get a rhinoplasty in Toronto at our clinic!

 What is a Deviated Septum?

-The septum is the wall of cartilage, bone, and tissue that runs from your nostrils up the length of your nose, separating each side of your nose into separate passageways, allowing for an even distribution of airflow.
+The septum is the wall of cartilage, bone, and tissue that runs from your nostrils up the length of your nose, separating each side of your nose into distinct passageways and allowing for an even distribution of airflow.

 In an ideal world, the perfect septum would run perfectly straight up the nose and leave each passageway symmetrical.
 However, for most of the global population, this is not the case.
 In fact, it is estimated that up to 80% of the population has one!